 The PRTF statewide per diem rate shall is payment in full for costs associated with daily care, administrative services, and room and board as described above in section b.

 Services not otherwise included in the PRTF rate when these services are reflected in the youth’s plan of care may be billed directly to Medicaid by providers delivering these services.
-Except as otherwise noted in the plan, payment for necessary services not included in the PRTF statewide per diem rate is based on state-developed fee schedule rates, as applicable.
-Rates effective May 1, 2019 are published on the agency’s website at www.ctdssmap.com.
-Select “Provider”, then select “Provider Fee Schedule Download”.
+Except as otherwise noted in the plan, payment for necessary services not included in the PRTF statewide per diem rate is based on state-developed fee schedule rates, as applicable, and as referenced in the other applicable reimbursement sections of the Medicaid State Plan and effective on the date set forth in each applicable section.

 TN # 23-E Approval Date ___________ Effective Date 01/01/2023